AgroClimaticTools/TabulateQR/README.md

 |--------------------------|-------|-----|------|---------------|-------|------|-------|-------|
 | Id1401B102P3S11D30Y2024  | 1401  | 102 | 3    | 11            | 30    | 2024 | data1 | data2 |

-The tool allows the user to select the data sheet and QR code decoding sheet when loading an Excel file.
+The tool allows users to select the data sheet and QR code decoding sheet when loading an Excel file.